Mezzo-Labs-Limited/m1-data-layer-mapping/WEB_README.md

 # M1 dataLayer mapping to Tealium - web integration guide

 ## Installation on the site
 Use the `dataLayer` push event to trigger a page view event on page load or when a page URL changes.
-Populate the event with `emailHash` and `emailToken` values when available.
+Populate the event with `emailHash`, `emailToken` and `mobileHash` values when available.
 If these values are not available, populate the values with a null value (string) `"null"`.

 ### Custom Page view events syntax